The Boca Raton Resort and Club: an elegant South Florida Escape

 As an avid solo traveler, I am always looking for special places to travel to for a relaxing and memorable getaway.
-Not being a fan of cold weather, I tend to gravitate to the tropical climes when looking for a resort destination.
-Beginning in America in the late 1800's, the concept of resort vacationing was becoming fashionable with the wealthy-set precipitating the building of many of these types of developments along the Atlantic coast.
+As a lover of warm weather, I tend to gravitate to the tropical climes when looking for a resort destination.
+Beginning in America in the late 1800's, the concept of resort vacationing was becoming fashionable amongst the wealthy which precipitated the construction of many of these types of developments along the Atlantic coast.
 One of the largest and most grandiose was the Boca Raton Resort and Club.
 While most of these early developments have now vanished, the Boca Raton Resort and Club is still alive and well today.
 I spent two days at the resort checking it out on my Miami to Maine solo driving adventure.

-As you approach the guard gate for admittance you know you are entering an exclusive, exotic place.
-The historic, Spanish Revival pink hotel brings to mind you will be residing in a "pink palace" and the experience is going to be grand.
+As you approach the guard gate, it is clear you are entering an exclusive, exotic place.
+The historic, Spanish Revival pink hotel brings to mind you will literally be sleeping in a pink palace and the experience is going to be grand.
 The beautifully landscaped, well-manicured front lawn, the historic and modern sculpture pieces and the Maserati service cars parked out front fuel your approval quotient.
 You instantly know your stay will be memorable.

 Addison Mizner, known as society's architect, was a bon vivant.
-Born in 1872 into upper-middle class family where his father was a well-traveled lawyer and diplomat, Mizner was introduced to other cultures and different architectural styles while on the family trips.
+Born in 1872 into upper-middle class family where his father was a well-traveled lawyer and diplomat, Mizner was introduced to other cultures and different architectural styles while on family trips around the world.
 Mizner's early career was focused on designing Long Island country houses, elaborate summer camps in the Adirondack Mountains and homes for well-healed New Yorkers.
 For health reasons, at the age of 46, he moved to sunny Palm Beach.
-It is here where he developed his distinctive architectural styles, Mediterranean/Spanish Revival, which led to him becoming the most famous resort architect of his day with the development of the Boca Raton Resort and Club.
-Early ultra-wealthy American investors in the Boca Raton development included T. Coleman du Pont, Elizabeth Arden, Harold and William Vanderbilt.
-The resort was designed to be the world's most beautiful playground with grand hotels, several golf courses, tennis and croquet courts, a polo field, a marina, a beach on the Atlantic Ocean and plenty of shopping venues, everything the creme de la creme of world society would want to escape to and enjoy.
+It is here where he developed his distinctive Mediterranean and Spanish Revival architectural styles, which led to him becoming the most famous resort architect of his day with the development of the Boca Raton Resort and Club.
+Early ultra-wealthy American investors in the Boca Raton development included T. Coleman du Pont, Elizabeth Arden, and Harold and William Vanderbilt.
+The resort was designed to be the world's most beautiful playground with grand hotels, several golf courses, tennis and croquet courts, a polo field, a marina, a beach on the Atlantic Ocean and plenty of shopping venues; everything the creme de la creme of world society would want to escape to and enjoy.
 Additionally, Mizner himself was a draw to the development with his eccentric behavior.
-Often he was seen on the resort grounds with his pet monkey, Johnnie Brown, on his shoulder dressed flamboyantly in silk pajamas, his favorite daywear attire.
+He was often seen on the resort grounds dressed in flamboyant silk pajamas, his favorite daywear attire, and with his pet monkey, Johnnie Brown, on his shoulder.

-On Christmas Eve in 1925 The Cloister Inn, the world's most expensive 100 room hotel opened with great anticipation but he 350 acre tropical playground's success was short lived.
-The following year the development declared bankruptcy largely blamed on the American Great Depression.
+The resort’s initial development, The Cloister Inn, opened on Christmas Eve in 1925, as the world's most expensive 100 room hotel.
+However, the 350-acre tropical playground's success was short lived.
+The following year, the development declared bankruptcy that was largely blamed on the American Great Depression.
 One of the initial investors bought the debt-ladened resort at auction for a bargain price.
-Subsequently, throughout the last 90 years investors and investor groups alike have owned and expanded this resort, refurbishing and updating it along the way.
+Subsequently, throughout the last 90 years investors and investor groups have bought and expanded this resort, refurbishing and updating it along the way.

 One of the most dramatic additions occurred in 1969 when Arthur Vining Davis of the Arvida Corporation bought the resort and built the ultra modern pink tower to maintain traveler interest for more contemporary accommodations.
 A beautiful roof top restaurant, large, plush rooms with expansive views as well as a trendy poolside bar and grill provided new glamour to the historic property.
 The contemporary tower was built next to the updated marina which provided easy access for yachting or ultra-private guests.
 An interesting tidbit is the pink tower was the setting for the movie, "Parker," staring Jennifer Lopez.
 The tower and the marina continue to be a popular draw for the resort.